richardanaya/rust-roguelike/README.md

 # What is this?

-This is a simple experiment to show how to make a simple roguelike interface.
+This is a simple experiment to show how to make a simple roguelike interface using Rust and Web Assembly.
 There's not much to it.

 https://richardanaya.github.io/rust-roguelike/index.html